blablacar/ui-library/src/theVoice/specifications/theVoice.md

 **COLORS**

-It can switch colors when applyed to darker backgrounds.
+It can switch colors when applied to darker backgrounds.

 > Long texts